Tackling GNARLy Problems: Graph Neural Algorithmic Reasoning Reimagined through Reinforcement Learning: Evaluation

 \subsection{CLRS Graph Problems}

 We first evaluate our approach on a selection of graph problems from the CLRS-30 Benchmark \citep{velickovicCLRSAlgorithmicReasoning2022}.
 The chosen problems present varying levels of difficulty and algorithmic structure.
-For scalability, our implementation is based on message passing on sparse graphs, similar to \citet{minder2023salsaclrs}, which restricts features to being defined on existing edges only, meaning that not all CLRS-30 graph problems are representable for the time being.
-We train using BC on expert distributions generated from the source algorithm.
+For the CLRS-30 problems, we train using BC based on the source algorithm, considering actions in a given state to be equally likely if the algorithm would produce them under different node orderings.

 We report the percentage of correctly solved problems in \Cref{tab:results:clrs}, which clearly demonstrates the advantage of our approach compared to the vanilla NAR approach (TripletMPNN).
-Hint-ReLIC~\citep{bevilacquaNeuralAlgorithmicReasoning2023} and \mbox{(G-)ForgetNet}~\citep{bohde2024on} only report node accuracy, so we estimate the graph accuracy as micro-F\textsubscript{1}$^{|\Nodes|}$.
+Of the baselines, only \citet{kujawaNeuralAlgorithmicReasoning2025} can produce multiple valid solutions, making it the most directly comparable method to our framework.
+Hint-ReLIC~\citep{bevilacquaNeuralAlgorithmicReasoning2023} and \mbox{(G-)ForgetNet}~\citep{bohde2024on} only report node accuracy, so we estimate the graph accuracy as \texttt{node\_accuracy}$^{|\Nodes|}$.
 For algorithms with multiple valid solutions (DFS and BFS), graph accuracy is a strict lower bound for solution correctness, and we provide further analysis in Appendix~\ref{sub:acc_and_corr}.
-Hint-ReLIC makes use of additional hints with reversed pointers which enables 100\% OOD node accuracy on DFS, while we use only the original pointers from the CLRS-30 Benchmark. \citet{rodionov2025discrete} report 100\% graph accuracy on the BFS, DFS, and MST-Prim problems.
-Their unique approach using discrete operators and hard attention facilitates impressive generalisation on the CLRS-30 Benchmark, though it is unclear how well it would perform on combinatorial optimisation problems.
-Of the baselines, only \citet{kujawaNeuralAlgorithmicReasoning2025} can produce multiple valid solutions, making it the closest comparison to our framework.
-An analysis of non-greedy evaluation is provided in Appendix~\ref{sub:multsol}, showing that a small degree of solution correctness can be sacrificed to render all correct solutions that are generated entirely unique.